QueuingKoala/openvpn-db-log/README.md

   output of a `status` command from OpenVPN using the STDIN input support; and only then when this is desired behavior.

+## Allowable status file age

+  The --status-age (-A) flag sets a maximum allowable increase between the status file timestamp and the current system clock, in seconds.
+If an OpenVPN server has terminated, the status file is often left as-is; this option prevents needless database connections.

 Instance support: logging for multiple servers
 ----------------------------------------------